 What follows is a sponsored Q&A session between Hub CFO Jonathan Chevreau and Tea Nicola, Co-Founder and CEO of WealthBar, a robo-adviser.

-WealthBar provides financial planning with lower-fee ETF portfolios and actively managed Private Investment Portfolios.
+WealthBar provides financial planning with low-fee ETF portfolios and actively managed Private Investment Portfolios.

 Through their financial advisers, easy-to-use online dashboard and financial tools, they are making investing more accessible for Canadians from coast to coast.